- Jan 15, 2019

 When Content ID identifies copyrighted material in your video, the resulting action that YouTube takes will depend upon the preferences of the copyright holder.
 Each copyright holder can ask YouTube to perform one of three options when their content is identified in other videos:

 If you don’t care about your video making money for someone else (and zero dollars for you), then perhaps this isn’t a big deal.
-However, if you plan on becoming a YouTube star and earning some dough off your videos, you certainly don’t want your dollars flowing into someone else’s piggybank!
+However, YouTube monetization is something most content creators dream of.
+If you plan on becoming a YouTube star and earning some dough off your videos, you certainly don’t want your dollars flowing into someone else’s piggybank!

 Can You Fight Back Against Content ID?